 Taking the course gave me access to some Facebook groups that wouldn’t let me join before.
 Through one of those, I got a huge and very lucrative rush transcription contract one weekend that covered something like 90% of the cost of the course!
 But I still say that counts because I would never have found this now repeat transcription client with my old networking resources.
 That single client’s invoices 100% paid for the course.

 Q: What advice would you give anyone thinking about enrolling in the course to learn how to proofread?
 Is it worth the money?

 I think this course is worth money to anyone who uses it as continuing education, and I’ve recommended it to several fellow transcriptionists also looking to get out of the field.
-But I wouldn’t recommend it to someone with no prior experience in the field as I don’t feel the course is complete enough and creates false expectations in someone with no prior related experience.
-That’s not to say I haven’t met PA grads with no prior experience who are doing very well, but it seems like they might be the exceptions.
+But I wouldn’t recommend the course to someone with no prior experience in the field as I don’t feel the course is complete enough and may give false expectations for someone with no prior related experience.
+[Beginner proofreaders with no experience would be better off taking the General Proofreading course first.]
+That’s not to say I haven’t met PA grads with no prior transcription or proofreading experience who are doing very well, but it seems like they might be the exceptions.

 Q: What does your life look like now as a working freelance proofreader?

 I mean, I just got back from “vacation,” during which I worked almost full-time without resenting it!
-All I needed was my iPad, which I could reach for while waiting at the airport or for a meal at a restaurant or sitting in a park or even in bed in my rental apartment.
+All I needed was my iPad, which I could reach for while waiting at the airport, for a meal at a restaurant, sitting in a park, or even in bed in my rental apartment.

 Q: Anything else you’d like to share with the PA community?

-Colleagues who only have clients in those areas are really struggling.
-But I have clients in about a dozen states, plus in Canada, so things are thankfully steady right now if a tad slower than normal (fingers crossed!).
+Colleagues who only have clients in slower areas are really struggling.
+But I have clients in about a dozen states, plus in Canada, so things are thankfully steady right now if not a tad slower than normal (fingers crossed!).